Mandatory Data Portability, R&D Uncertainty, and Platform Innovation

 Research Overview

-This work-in-progress examines how mandatory data portability regulations affect platform innovation, developing a theoretical framework that links regulatory design choices to investment outcomes.
+This paper examines how mandatory data portability regulations affect platform innovation incentives, developing a stochastic R&D model that links regulatory design choices to investment outcomes and welfare.
+The analysis is calibrated to Korea’s MyData initiative---the most comprehensive portability regime implemented to date---and compared against the EU’s GDPR framework.

 Key Contributions